kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

     (e.JobTitle LIKE '%Manager%' OR e.JobTitle LIKE '%Director%') )
     AND e.IsActive = 1
-    AND d.DepartmentName NOT IN ('HR', 'Finance')  -- Exclude certain departments ORDER BY e.BaseSalary DESC;
+    AND d.d.DepartmentName NOT IN ('HR', 'Finance')  -- Exclude certain departments ORDER BY e.BaseSalary DESC;

 /* PREDICATE OPERATORS: